decentralized-identity/waci-presentation-exchange/spec/spec.md

 Because the challenge token is always sent back to the relying party, the token doesn't need to be stored on creation.
 And this allows the relying party to not have to worry about someone spamming their API and driving up their storage costs.

 But no storage at all can lead to replay attacks.
-One suggested way to mitigate replay attacks while keeping storage to a minimal is to only store the hash of "used" tokens and have a cron job that cleans this storage based on expiration date of the tokens.
+One suggested way to mitigate replay attacks while keeping storage to a minimum is to only store the hash of "used" tokens and have a cron job that cleans this storage based on expiration date of the tokens.

 ### Swimlane